project-2025/scam-blaster/README.md

-# Scammer Blaster
+# Scam Blaster

 https://discord.com/api/oauth2/authorize?client_id=906428626369658911&permissions=73728&scope=bot

-A bot that instantly deletes a message containing any banned phrase.
+A bot that instantly deletes a message containing any banned phrase within a discord server that is posted by any user other than an Administrator

 ## How to run